annakrolikowska/annakrolikowska/README.md

  ### :raising_hand_woman: About me:

 I am currently working in accounting.
 However, I wanted to learn something new and grow in a new field, so I decided to re-brand myself.
-At the beginning of the year, I started an 8-month mentoring program.
+At the beginning of 2022, I started an 8-month mentoring program.
 After finishing it, I'm still self-training and creating new projects.
 In adition, I also began to learn how to create designs and prototypes in Figma.
-I think I'm ready to take my first job as a **Front-End Developer** :blush:
+I think I'm ready to take my first job as a Junior **Front-End Developer** :blush:

  ### :desktop_computer: You can check out some of my projects: